Understanding Medicare Special Needs Plans in Cherokee County, Alabama

 Which C-SNP is the most popular in Cherokee County?

-UHC Complete Care AL-5 (C-SNP) is the most popular C-SNP in Cherokee County, with 188 enrollees.
+UHC Complete Care AL-5 (C-SNP) has the highest C-SNP enrollment in Cherokee County (176).

 How many C-SNP plans are available in Cherokee County?